Math Software Online: MathScore.com

 #ProblemCorrect AnswerYour Answer

-2Jose runs 32/3 miles on Tuesday and 31/10 miles on Wednesday.
-How many more miles did he run on Tuesday than on Wednesday?
+1Pearl runs 12/5 miles on Friday and 3/8 mile on Saturday.
+How many more miles did she run on Friday than on Saturday?

 miles